The Greater Boston Jewish community stands firmly with our immigrant neighbors.

 STANDING UP FOR THE UNJUSTLY DETAINED

 Our clusters are raising money for bond and connecting individuals to legal resources (undocumented people are not entitled to lawyers).
-So far, we have assisted 63 detained, undocumented immigrants to gain release, and we continue to work to see their cases fully resolved.
+So far, we have helped to bond out over 90 people, and we continue to work to see their cases fully resolved.

 PROVIDING ACCOMPANIMENT AT ICE CHECK-INS AND HEARINGS